Barbieri Named 2017 Emerging Scholar of Distinction in Tourism

 Every two years, the academy selects up to three scholars for this prestigious global award.
 Scholars must have completed their Ph.D. within 10 years of receiving the distinction and have significantly contributed to theory of tourism through innovative research.

 “This is an international association governed by world-recognized social scientists researching tourism,” Barbieri said.
 “They look at your contribution to the field in the last 10 years, focusing on the cohesion and impact of your studies in contributing new ideas and to theory.
 So, this award is a big responsibility to keep me advancing in the field.
 But, it also is very cool.”

-Barbieri leads the NC State Agritourism Lab which research focuses on the sustainability of tourism in agricultural settings as a means to promote societal well-being in the US and abroad.
+Barbieri leads the NC State Agritourism Lab, which focuses it research on the sustainability of tourism in agricultural settings as a means to promote societal well-being in the US and abroad.
 Within North Carolina, lab members are currently working on two projects.
-They are investigating the challenges and opportunities of women in agritourism as to increase their entrepreneurial success; they are also assessing the role of tourism in the development of the emerging craft-distillery industry.
-Abroad, the Agritourism Lab is currently evaluating the sustainability of community-based experiential tourism in the Andes of Peru.
+They are investigating the challenges and opportunities of women in agritourism to help increase their entrepreneurial success; they are also assessing the role of tourism in the development of the emerging craft-distillery industry.
+Abroad, the Agritourism Lab is evaluating the sustainability of community-based experiential tourism in the Andes of Peru.

 “We need to analyze agritourism in a lens that makes a broad sense,” she said.
 “For instance, farmers’ monetary gains are not enough to measure the impact of agritourism.
 We also need to account that agritourism is suitable to preserve landscapes, stimulate local economies, add value to cultural assets, and create a space for young farmers who do not want engage in traditional farming.
 So, assessing the sustainability of agritourism needs a holistic approach.”